 According to the report, after reaching dead ends in Whitewater, Filegate, Travelgate, and the suicide of Deputy White House Counsel Vince Foster, OIC “was attempting to wrap up old cases and wind down its investigations,” when they received a late night phone call from Linda Tripp.
 Speaking to Starr’s deputy, Jackie Bennett, Tripp revealed that her Pentagon co-worker, Monica Lewinsky, had been intimately involved with the President.
 Conversations, secretly recorded by Tripp, supported her account.

-Before her death in 2014, Harris told me, “When Tripp made that phone call to the Washington office, the whole place just lit up.
+“When Tripp made that phone call to the Washington office,” Harris told me before her death, “the whole place just lit up.
 It just rescued their investigation.”

 Six months after Clinton was sworn-in for a second term, Lewis Merletti became the 19th Director of the Secret Service.
 Starr and his deputies were convinced that this fact confirmed their source.
 In fact, Merletti says he never asked for the job.
-As he described, he was one of 16 candidates recommended to the post.
-It was only after many rounds of interviews that he was chosen as the new director and sworn in on June 6, 1998 by Treasury Secretary Robert E. Rubin.
+It was only after many rounds of interviews with 16 candidates, that he was chosen as the new director and sworn in on June 6, 1997 by Treasury Secretary Robert E. Rubin.

-Seven months later, the new director was driving to work when he heard NPR Reporter Mara Liasson interviewing Clinton.
+Seven months later, the new director was driving to work when he heard NPR Reporter Robert Siegel asking Clinton.
 “Is there any truth to the allegation of an affair between you and the young woman?”

 Merletti couldn’t believe what he was hearing.
 He was the special agent in charge of the President’s detail at the time this was allegedly taking place, and he had never heard a word from any of his agents about any association between Clinton and Lewinsky.